 The United Kingdom withdrew from the European Union on January 31, 2020.
 The Agreement on the withdrawal of the UK from the EU entered into force on the same date.
 This Agreement provided for a transition period, which ended on December 31, 2020.
 During the transition period, EU law was applicable to and in the United Kingdom.
 On December 24, 2020, the EU and UK negotiators reached an agreement that sets out the rules on the new partnership between the EU and UK which started to apply from January 1, 2021.
-More information: https://ec.europa.eu/info/relations-united-kingdom/new-normal/consequences-brexit\en
+More information can be found here.
+The European Commission published a notice to stakeholders on the withdrawal of the United Kingdom and EU food law, which is available here: https://commission.europa.eu/document/download/fdb2fe1e-d767-4386-8dbd-8edfb45b4e7a_en